HeiCut/HeiCut/README.md

 Example:
 - `/kernelizer_IT0/all_results.csv` (HeiCut, no LP)
 - `/kernelizer_IT1/all_results.csv` (HeiCut, with LP)
+- `/ilp/all_results.csv` (Relaxed-BIP)
+- `/trimmer/all_results.csv` (Trimmer)
+- `/submodular_tight_single/all_results.csv` (Tight vertex-ordering solver)

 In the output `all_results.csv` for each algorithm, each row contains the statistics for an instance.
 The first three columns correspond to minimum cut, time, and memory respectively.
-If an algorithm fails on an instance, the minimum cut, time, and memory columns are blank.
+If an algorithm fails on an instance, the minimum cut column is blank.
+All algorithms except Relaxed-BIP return the exact minimum cut if successful.

 ---